 The team is also verifying and recruiting new drivers for its network.
 After verification, drivers can access ride-request from commuters on the app.

-Likewise, the company has a zero-tolerance policy again drivers who violate traffic rules and the company will approach the business model as per the prevailing laws in Nepal.
+Likewise, the company has a zero-tolerance policy against drivers who violate traffic rules, and the company will approach the business model as per the prevailing laws in Nepal.

 On customers’ safety

-Ms. Nanda further adds, “inDriver is committed to passengers’ safety.
+Ms. Nanda further adds, “inDrive is committed to passengers’ safety.
 But we are an IT company.
 Both drivers and passengers are our customers.
-We stay alert 24-hour for customer safety.”
+We stay alert 24 hours for customer safety.”

 The company doesn’t have yet adopted insurance provisions in its service, there are plans for (Corporate Social Responsibilities) CSR initiatives.

-Ms. Nanda reveals that the fresh ride-hailing platform will start 2 different CSR campaigns.
+Ms. Nanda revealed that the fresh ride-hailing platform will start 2 different CSR campaigns.

 She shared that schools can apply for it online.
-Once approved, inDriver facilitates IT learning with equipment, programming curriculum, and financial package for training.
+Once approved, inDrive facilitates IT learning with equipment, programming curriculum, and financial package for training.